cs432-websci-fall20/hw7-recommend-DesmondChambers/report.md

 Based on the movie values in those 6 tables (3 users X (favorite + least favorite)), choose a user that you feel is most like you.
 Feel free to note any outliers (e.g., "I mostly identify with user 123, except I did not like "Ghost" at all").
 You can investigate more than just the top 3 and bottom 3 movies to find your best match.

 I choose user 319 because they seem to like Science Fiction movies, and I also like Sci-Fi movies.
-They rated movies that i dont really care for as much with lower ratings.
+They rated movies that I don't really care for as much with lower ratings.
-This user is the *substitute you*.
+This user is the *substitute me*.

 ### Q2
 Which 5 users are most correlated to the *substitute you*?
 Which 5 users are least correlated (i.e., negative correlation)?

+The code for question 2 to 4 is [q2-q4.ipynb](./q2-q4.ipynb)

 #### 5 most correlated
 ![5 most correlated](./q2a.png)